MCZbase/DataShot_DesktopApp/README.md

     mvn package -P integrationTests

 This will present you with a login dialog to run the tests, populated from the values in your src/main/java/hibernate.cfg.xml file.

+The resulting executable jar file will be in build/Datashot{version}-jar-with-dependencies.jar, you can run it, for example, with:

+    java -jar DataShot-1.2.4-jar-with-dependencies.jar

 Builds were previously done with a mix of maven and ant to build the executable jar.
 These are still available with the profile ant (which will leave executable jars in the build/ directory: